modulovalue/dlox_fork/README.md

 This is a fork of dlox.

 The purpose of this repo is to provide a test suite for generated lexers.
+The purpose of this repo is to provide a test suite for generated parsers.

+TODO migrate editor
+TODO move editor be at the toplevel.

 ---
 Original README: